On the finite element approximation of a semicoercive Stokes variational inequality arising in glaciology: Formulation of the problem

-it follows that the problem is coercive.
-However, whenever the set of rigid body modes $R_V$ is not the zero set, we then say that the operator $A:V\to V$ is semicoercive with respect to the seminorm $\nrm{\bD(\cdot)}_{L^r(\Omega)}$ because the bound \eqref{eq:semicoercivity} does not hold for $\nrm{\cdot}_V$.
-Below, in Theorem \ref{thm:continuous-well-posed}, we show that a consequence of the semicoercivity of $A$ is that \eqref{eq:mixed-continuous} will have a unique solution only when the following compatibility condition holds:
+Whenever $R_V \neq \{0\}$, \eqref{eq:mixed-continuous} is semicoercive in the sense that the operator $A+G$ has a nontrivial kernel.
+In Theorem \ref{thm:continuous-well-posed} below, we show that a consequence of semicoercivity is that \eqref{eq:mixed-continuous} will have a solution only when the following compatibility condition holds:

-Condition \eqref{eq:compatibility-condition} will not only allow us to establish the well-posedness of \eqref{eq:mixed-continuous}, but will also be required for proving velocity error estimates in the $V$-norm.
-This is possible because the map $\bv_r \mapsto \langle F, \bv_r \rangle_V$ from $K\cap R_V \to \RR$ is a continuous map defined over a compact set.
-Therefore, whenever \eqref{eq:compatibility-condition} holds, the inequality
+Condition \eqref{eq:compatibility-condition} allows us to establish the well-posedness of \eqref{eq:mixed-continuous} and the error estimates, because the restriction of the map $\br \mapsto \langle F, \br \rangle_V$ to the boundary of the unit ball in $K\cap R_V$ is a continuous map defined over a compact set.
+Therefore, whenever \eqref{eq:compatibility-condition} holds, we have the inequality